About a month ago I went through quite an ordeal. But I didn’t do it alone.

 And when we arrived in Denver, it took ten minutes before he was out of his carrier, eating, and racing around like the long journey never happened.

 There are mind-body tools that can prevent the onset of trauma.
-And there are tools that can help one recover from it.
+And there are tools that can aid in trauma healing.
 But they either require modulation (safety signals) from the medial prefrontal cortex (imagine leaping when you see a snake, and only moments later relaxing as you realize it was a nonthreatening, coiled rope), or mechanical, bottom-up regulation from the reptilian brain through breathing, movement, or touch.

 Cats don’t have conscious control over either of these devices, and so, just like the rats, need environmental conditions that signal safety.
 Those conditions can be rehearsed - the drowning rats being held, or Bubbins going in car rides, being crated, or being left in the care of strange people in strange places, before being released at home with treats and care.